seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 5. Viewer closes the app after finding an activity.

 **Extensions (or alternate flows):**
+1a.
+The application fails to start
+1. Viewer can restart or contact the dev team
 4a.
 Viewer wishes to view more activities
 1. The viewer can repeat steps 3-4 as long as they would like.